How to Make a Child Support Payment

 - Locating non-custodial parents in order to establish or enforce orders.

 Janice Allen, Director (Criminal Child Support cases)

 Bessie McDaniel, Intake Caseworker

-Jo Fletcher, Caseworker (Non-custodial parent’s last name begins with A-Deq)
+Jo Fletcher, Assistant Director (Non-custodial parent’s last name begins with A-Deq)

 Alex Matheis, Caseworker (Non-custodial parent’s last name begins with Der-Hop)